Home Warranty Service Fees Explained: Costs, How They Work & What to Expect

 See what plans you qualify for in less than 2 minutes

-If you've ever filed a home warranty claim and wondered why you're still being charged a fee — even after a repair is denied — you're not alone.
+If you've ever filed a home warranty claim and wondered why you're still being charged a fee, even after a repair is denied, you're not alone.
 The home warranty service fee is one of the most misunderstood costs in the entire homeownership landscape.
-In this guide, we break down exactly what the service fee is, how it compares to premiums and deductibles, and what the typical ranges look like heading into 2026.
+In this guide, we break down exactly what the service fee is, how it compares to premiums and deductibles, and what the typical ranges look like in 2026.

 Whether you're shopping for a new plan or trying to get more out of your current coverage, understanding how service fees work is key to avoiding unexpected out-of-pocket costs.
 We'll also walk you through how to choose between different fee structures and share proven strategies to minimize what you spend each year.